Summary

 A working example

 Here's a basic working example of how to set up a small project using CMake to get you started.
-You can use & extend it to fit your own purposes.
+You can use & extend it to fit your purposes.

 All project files are contained in a top-level project directory with the following subdirectories and files: